andandandand/model-deployment-workshop/README.md

 # Dockerized FastAPI Template

-This project is a template for setting up a [FastAPI](https://fastapi.tiangolo.com/) project within a Docker container.
+This repository is a didactic template on serving a PyTorch model through FastAPI.
 As an example, it serves ResNet34 model for image classification.
 You can find the model in `models/` directory.

 ## Project Structure